waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Two Entrances:** There are two entrances to Mt.
 Moon from Route 4.
 The western entrance at (19, 6) leads to an isolated, dead-end section.
 The eastern entrance at (25, 6) leads to the main cave system and the path forward to Cerulean City.

 # VI.
 Puzzles & Obstacles

 ## A. Solved Puzzles
 - **Silph Co.
-Gate Mechanic:**
-  - **Observation:** Closed gates can be opened.
-  - **Hypothesis 1 (Failed):** Using the CARD KEY from the inventory while adjacent to the gate does not work.
-  - **Hypothesis 2 (Success!):** Standing adjacent to and facing a closed gate, then pressing 'A', will automatically use the CARD KEY and open the gate.
+Gate Mechanic:** Standing adjacent to a closed gate and pressing 'A' automatically uses the CARD KEY to open it.
 - **Silph Co.
-Elevator:**
-  - **Mechanic:** The elevator is a two-step process.
-  - **Step 1:** Interact with the control panel at (4, 1) to bring up the floor selection menu.
-  - **Step 2:** After selecting a floor, walk onto one of the warp pads at (2, 4) or (3, 4) and press 'Down' to travel.
+Elevator:** A two-step process.
+First, interact with the control panel to select a floor.
+Second, walk onto a warp pad and press 'Down' to travel.

 ## B. Boulder Puzzle Mechanics
-- **Objective:** Boulders must often be pushed into holes to affect lower floors, typically to block strong water currents and open new paths.
+- **Objective:** Boulders are often pushed into holes to block water currents on lower floors.
-- **Movement:** Pushing a boulder is a multi-turn action.
-You must be adjacent to it.
-The first press turns you to face it (if not already facing) and pushes it one tile.
-Subsequent pushes require you to walk to the new adjacent tile first.
+- **Movement:** Pushing is a multi-turn action.
+Must be adjacent.
+First press turns/pushes.
+Subsequent pushes require moving to the new adjacent tile first.
-- **Surfing Limitation:** It is impossible to push a boulder while surfing, even if Strength is active.
-This was confirmed on Seafoam Islands B3F.
+- **Surfing Limitation:** Cannot push boulders while surfing (confirmed on Seafoam Islands B3F).

 # VII.
 Agent & Tool Development
 ## A. Tool Notes & Limitations